Finnish pavilion: Building

 The pavilion, designed by Alvar Aalto and Elissa Aalto, was built between 1955 and 1956.
-It was originally designed as a temporary space for the Finnish national exhibition at the 28th Venice Biennale but remains in use today.
-It is the only Alvar Aalto designed building in Italy that was completed during Aalto's lifetime.
+It was originally designed as a temporary space for the Finnish national exhibition at the 28th Venice Biennale, but it remains in use today.
+It is the only Alvar Aalto building in Italy that was completed during Aalto's lifetime.

-Since the shared Nordic pavilion was completed in 1962, the building was lent to other countries such as Italy, Argentina, Portugal and Iceland.
+After the shared Nordic pavilion was completed in 1962, the building was lent to other countries, including Italy, Argentina, Portugal, and Iceland.
 It has been used again by the Finnish national exhibition since 2007.

-The building is constructed primarily of wood, a challenging material for the humid and flood-prone Venice.
+The building is constructed primarily of wood, a challenging material for the humid and flood‑prone Venice.
 The pavilion is fully coated and painted, providing a layer of protection from sunlight and water.
 This is considered a contributing factor to the endurance of the wooden building in the hostile environment.

-The building was restored by Fredrik Fogh between 1976 and 1982.
-The next restoration took place in 1993.
-The exhibition at the pavilion for the 19th Venice Biennale of Architecture in 2025 was called "The Pavilion – Architecture of Stewardship" and used the pavilion itself as an example of architecture as a collaborative task: architects, engineers, constructor workers, maintenance staff, cleaners and other roles play a part in the creation and upkeep of any building over its lifetime.
+The building was restored by Fredrik Fogh between 1976 and 1982, with a further restoration taking place in 1993.
+The exhibition at the pavilion for the 19th Venice Biennale of Architecture in 2025 was titled The Pavilion – Architecture of Stewardship and used the pavilion itself as an example of architecture as a collaborative task: architects, engineers, construction workers, maintenance staff, cleaners, and other roles all play a part in the creation and upkeep of any building over its lifetime.